v4n6/itectl/README.md

 - default configuration file;
 - `udev` rules to make the ITE 8291 device accessible from user-space;
-- `initcpio` hooks to configure keyboard backlighting at boot time (useful, for example, when entering a passphrase to decrypt hard drive(s))
+- `initcpio` hooks to configure keyboard backlight at boot time (useful, for example, when entering a passphrase to decrypt hard drive(s))
 - `bash`, `zsh` and `fish` shells completions.